 - Follow up on medical care.
-Be sure to follow up with your cardiologist or pediatrician for regular evaluations.
-Be an active participant in monitoring the condition and report any new or worsening signs or symptoms.
+Be sure to follow up with your cardiologist trained in congenital heart disease for regular evaluations.
+Be an active participant in monitoring the condition and report any new or worsening signs or symptoms to your doctor.
 Timely treatment can keep the condition from becoming worse.

 - Take medications as prescribed.
 Taking medications at the right dose and the right time can help improve symptoms such as racing heartbeats, fatigue and shortness of breath.

 Stay active.
 Be as physically active as your or your child's doctor allows.
 Exercise can help strengthen the heart and improve blood circulation.